What are Pardons?

 - Hire a pardon services agency like the National Pardon Centre: If you do not want to prepare your own documentation and you do not want to spend the money required to hire a lawyer you can request the services of a Canadian pardon service provider.

-We have been preparing pardon applications since 2002 and we honestly believe we provide the best service in the business.
+We have been preparing pardons Canada documentation since 2002 and we honestly believe we provide the best service in the business.

 Since a Canadian pardon can take up to two years to complete it is a very good investment to hire a professional to handle the procedures for you.
 But be careful.
 Not all pardon and waiver companies are created equally.